This product is not supported for your selected

 - HTTP/S endpoint bearer token.

-- Stored as the environment variable:
+- Stored in the environment variable

 How the destination works